 - Make your video viewing screen as large as possible: The larger the viewing screen, the more excited your students will become.
 Increased excitement usually translates into more sales.
 This helps ensure that students sitting in the back can see as well.
-The best option is to use a large screen and a projector with a laptop.
-As an alternative, use a large-screen TV and a DVD player.
+The best option is to use a large screen and a projector hooked up to a computer.

 - Use a good sound system: It’s important that everyone hears both you and the video.
-Your best option is to hook your laptop computer/DVD into a good stereo system.
-Your next best option is to hook external speakers into the laptop.
-Then put the speaking microphone up to the speakers.
-If you're using a large-screen TV instead, you will want to hold the microphone up to the TV speakers.
+Your best option is to hook your computer into a good stereo system.
+Your next best option is to use external speakers with your computer.
+Then put the microphone up to the speakers.

-- Set up and test your equipment in advance: All technical equipment, including music, laptop computer/DVD, projector, and microphone, needs to be tested and working properly in advance of your assembly.
+- Set up and test your equipment in advance: All technical equipment, including music, computer, projector, and microphone, needs to be tested and working properly in advance of your assembly.

 - Turn off the lights when showing your video: Arrange to have someone shut off the lights once you start your video.
 Then have them turn the lights back on once the video is finished.

 - Promote your online store: Inform your group that they can find information about selling online in their parent letter.
 Online selling is an easy way to bring in more sales while giving students additional prize program credit.

 - Boost sales: Maximize results by offering additional incentives.